 Other treatments for scars may include laser treatments, ointments, and surgery.

 For bites that are large or deep, laser treatments may be able to help.
 These types of treatments can reach the deeper layers of the skin.
 A particular type of treatment is called dermabrasion which utilizes laser resurfacing to limit the appearance of rough or raised keloid or hypertrophic scars and create smoother-looking skin.

-To reduce or minimize milder scarring, topical ointments, such as Neosporin, can often help.
+Topical ointments, such as Neosporin, can often help reduce or minimize milder scarring.
 The goal of this scar treatment option is to keep the area hydrated, which may lessen the chances of any deep scarring over time.
 Silicone products are also an option to help minimize or fade scarring.

 Plastic surgeons can help make scars less visible.
 One approach is through scar revision surgery, where an incision is made for the removal of the scar tissue and surrounding skin at the injury site.
 Other cosmetic surgery and reconstructive surgery options may be available as well.

 The reality is that dog bites require a healing process that takes time.
 Scar formation usually occurs within a year’s time and may result in frustration and impatience in returning to how you were before the injury.
 Every time you see the scar, it can bring back memories of the attack and trauma and affect your mental well-being.

 Will Insurance Cover Dog Bites?

 While being treated for a dog bite injury, you may be wondering if insurance will cover the involved costs, including those for plastic surgery.
 Depending on the severity and location of the injury, medical bills can be quite high, and you will need to pursue all your options when it comes to paying for these and other damages.